 A widespread misconception about plastic surgery is that the “plastic” suggests “fake” or “unnatural.”
 In actuality, “plastic” comes from the Greek word plastikos, which best translates to “sculpting,” “reshaping,” or “the art of modeling flesh.”

 Interestingly, the first mention of plastic first appeared in an 1839 medical journal.
 However, the versatile substance comprised of polymers didn’t hit the scene until 1907.
-The information and resources at Plastic Surgery Info can provide you with additional insights.

 2. Ancient Indians Made Considerable Plastic Surgery Strides

 India has been producing plastic surgeons since the 6th century BCE, Sushruta being the most famous.
 Author of the Suśruta-saṃhitā, an essential ancient medical text, Sushruta is widely believed to be the first person to perform a cataract procedure.

 Gaspare Tagliacozzi, a 15th-century Italian plastic surgeon who is often dubbed “the father of modern-day reconstructive medicine” closely studied Sushruta’s work.
 While Sushruta’s book is venerated, scholars credit Tagliacozzi for writing the first, true textbook on reconstructive medicine.

 3. Roman Concerns: Back Scars and Deformed Ears